There for Tomorrow: History

-Early years, formation and The Kick Off (2003)
+Early years, formation and the Kick Off (2003)

 There for Tomorrow was formed when the members were teenagers in high school just before Maika's father and sister died.
-All of the members lived as normal people but had a huge taste into music, specifically rock music because they listened to many rock bands when they were young.
 At the time of their formation, the band consisted of Maika Maile on lead vocals and rhythm guitar, James Flaherty on lead guitar and backing vocals, Jay Enriquez on bass and backing vocals, and Chris Kamrada on drums and samples.

 Maika received his love for music from his father who once was a professional singer.
 Since the age of six, Maika attended family and school events to show his talent on the guitar.
 James got into guitar though Jay.
-The band was originally called "The Kick Off" aka (TKO), because they are literally kicking off as a new band, but after playing numerous local shows, the band soon changed their name due to copyright issues.
+The band was originally called the Kick Off (a.k.a.
+TKO), because they were "kicking off" as a new band, but after playing numerous local shows, the band soon changed their name due to copyright issues.

-After, Enriquez suggested the name, "There For Tomorrow", where they all agreed as their new name and which they posted on their website.
-The band soon signed into WPrecords (Wolfgramm Productions) in 2003, where other musicians like Fatai, Leilani, and Jett17.
-In the same year, the band showcased short demos of "I Won't Die" and "Your Mistake" in the Wolfgramm Productions' website.
+Enriquez suggested the name "There For Tomorrow" and the others agreed.
+They posted the name on their website.
+The band soon signed into WP Records (Fatai, Leilani, and Jett17) in 2003.
+In the same year, the band showcased short demos of "I Won't Die" and "Your Mistake" in the WP Records' website.
 They even had Maika's relatives (Kiti Maile and Natasha Maile) to help, they had a small company where they would "help artists to develop and establish a career in the music industry" called KeeTash Entertainment.

-Their album was planned to be released in March 2004 but got delayed possibly because the album was still in the final stages of being manufactured.
+Their album was planned to be released in March of 2004 but got delayed possibly because the album was still in the final stages of being manufactured.

 Point of Origin and Pages (2004–2007)

-The band released their debut album Point of Origin on April 30, 2004, on WP records.
+The band released their debut album Point of Origin on April 30, 2004, on WP Records.
 On the same day, the band had a release party celebrating the hard work the band had made, selling the CD for $10.
-The band said they were working on an EP in 2005.
+The band said they were working on an EP in 2005 on their website.
 On November 28 next year, the band announced that James Flaherty was leaving for "undisclosed reasons".
-The band lost their label after Wolfgramm Productions went defunct in 2005 and Keetash Entertainment also went inactive in 2006.
+The band lost their label after WP Records went defunct in 2005 and Keetash Entertainment also went inactive in 2006.

 The band was a trio for some time although they were looking for recruits.
 In 2006, Christian Climer joined the band and their music began playing on a local radio station.
 They performed showcase concerts which led to stints on the southeastern leg of the Vans Warped Tour in 2007.
 After that, they met with James Paul Wisner (Underoath, and Paramore), who produced their 2007 Pages EP, which attracted the attention of the alternative rock label Hopeless Records.
 The band shot a music video for the single "Pages", directed by Chris Grieder.